Hot Car Death: Utah Toddler Dies In Hot Car During Family Reunion

 Summer is a time of family events and busy gatherings.
 It’s also a time when too many hot car deaths occur and people frequently cite distraction or forgetfulness in leaving young children behind in cars parked in the scorching temperatures.
 Unfortunately, a toddler that died on Saturday has become another statistic in this ever-growing problem.

-WJLA 7 News reports that a two-year-old was left in a hot car when a family reunion was taking place on Saturday night that consisted between 25 and 35 people.
+WJLA 7 News reported that a two-year-old was left in a hot car when a family reunion was taking place on Saturday night that consisted between 25 and 35 people.
 Families attended the reunion in multiple cars.
 They then returned to a different area in the Winchester Hills area for a religious meeting.
-Later on a family returned home when they noticed the child was missing and started a search.
+Later on, a family returned home when they noticed the child was missing and started a search.
 Authorities say the toddler had fallen asleep in one of the cars and didn’t get out, which the adults weren’t aware of until it was too late.
 Washington County Sheriff’s Department received a call about the toddler being in the hot car at 6:34 p.m., but by the time authorities arrived the child was dead.

 Authorities haven’t identified the toddler in the St. George, Utah hot car death.

-Deseret News reports that law enforcement are calling the child’s death “an unfortunate accident.”
+Deseret News reported that law enforcement are calling the child’s death “an unfortunate accident.”
 The child was discovered by a father when he got inside the van.

 Utah toddler dies in hot car as relatives attend family reunion. https://t.co/MnaBWbxfEA pic.twitter.com/pi4yaTP4sH